Osprey Exos 38 Review

 The Verdict

 Nice surprise!
 This Osprey Exos 38 backpack is really stunning!
-While I had a lot of a priori when I had it in front of my eyes and in my hands, it was able to seduce me and even deeply convince me!
+While I had a lot of a priori when I had it in front of my eyes and my hands, it was able to seduce me and even deeply convince me!
 Despite its initially taut appearance, it is ultimately super-comfortable.
 Even if the 38 liters could be too big for a day hike, it’s still the one you can take because it’s so light and airy: the impression of carrying nothing on your back!
 If its profile is geared towards a hiking backpack, it is also suitable for rock climbing and mountaineering.

 Frequently Asked Questions